We Don't Talk About Bruno: United States

 "We Don't Talk About Bruno" topped the Billboard Hot 100, becoming the second number-one song from a Disney animated film, after "A Whole New World" (from Aladdin) by Peabo Bryson and Regina Belle in March 1993.
 "We Don't Talk About Bruno" was at the number-one spot for five weeks, marking the first-ever song from a Disney film (irrespective of animation or live-action) to top the chart for so many weeks, surpassing "All for Love" (1993) by Bryan Adams, Rod Stewart and Sting, from The Three Musketeers.
-The single stayed at the top of the chart for five consecutive weeks until it was surpassed by "Heat Waves" by Glass Animals on the issue dated March 12, 2022.
+The single stayed at the top of the chart for five consecutive weeks until it was surpassed by "Heat Waves" by Glass Animals in the issue dated March 12, 2022.

 On the Hot 100 chart dated January 8, 2022, the song was the top new entry at number 50 with 12.4 million streams, along with another Encanto song, "Surface Pressure", at number 54.
 The following week, "We Don't Talk About Bruno" surged to number five, with 25.2 million streams, earning all of its six credited artists their first top 10 entries on the chart.
 Miranda also garnered his first top 10 writing credit; he previously reached number 20 in October 2017 as both an artist and writer with "Almost Like Praying", a charity single.
 The next week, it rose to number four, surpassing Frozen's "Let It Go" (2013) to become the highest-charting song from a Disney film since "Colors of the Wind" from the 1995 film Pocahontas.

 When the song topped the Hot 100 chart dated February 5, 2022, it dethroned Adele's "Easy On Me" (2021) from the top spot with over 34 million streams and 12,000 digital downloads sold.
 The song set the record for the most credited recording artists ever (six) on a number-one on the chart.
 The song also became the first Hot 100 No. 1 entry for Walt Disney Records and the second for Disney Music Group.
 The moment further marked the first time a soundtrack of a Disney animated movie and one of its songs simultaneously topped the Billboard 200 and Hot 100, respectively.
 They also marked the first soundtrack and corresponding song to have led the two charts simultaneously for multiple weeks, since the soundtrack of 8 Mile (2002) and its track "Lose Yourself" by Eminem in 2003.
 Additionally, "We Don't Talk About Bruno" is the first soundtrack song to top the Hot 100 for multiple weeks since Wiz Khalifa's "See You Again" featuring Charlie Puth, from Furious 7: Original Motion Picture Soundtrack, in 2015.